4. Registration and fees

 Many programs at the college contain opportunities for practical experience in the form of work-integrated learning (WIL).

-Georgian College holds membership with, and follows, the co-operative education guidelines set out by the Co-operative Education Work-Integrated Learning Canada (CEWIL) and Education at Work Ontario (EWO) as supported by the Ministry of Colleges and Universities (MCU).
+Georgian holds membership with, and follows, the co-operative education guidelines set out by the Co-operative Education Work-Integrated Learning Canada (CEWIL) and Education at Work Ontario (EWO) as supported by the Ministry of Colleges, Universities, Research Excellence and Security (MCURES).

-All co-operative education programs at the college contain mandatory work-term experiences aligned with program learning outcomes.
-Co-op work terms are designed to integrate academic learning with work experience, supporting the development of industry specific competencies and employability skills.
+All co-operative education programs at the college contain mandatory work-term experiences aligned with program learning outcomes-op work terms are designed to integrate academic learning with work experience, supporting the development of industry specific competencies and employability skills.

-Programs may have additional requirements related to the co-op semesters, such as a valid driver’s licence, strong communication skills, industry-specific certifications, and ability to travel or temporarily relocate.
-Under exceptional circumstances, if you do not meet the requirements for your co-op semester(s), you may be unable to progress in the program or graduate.
+Programs may have additional requirements related to the co-op semesters, such as a valid driver’s licence, strong communication skills, industry- specific certifications, and ability to travel or temporarily relocate.
+Under exceptional circumstances, if you don't meet the requirements for your co-op semester(s), you may be unable to progress in the program or graduate.
 Refer to your program webpage for more information.

-You may need to provide a current criminal record check and vulnerable sector check from a police service before you may start your position.
+You may need to provide a current criminal record check and vulnerable sector check from the police service before you start your position.
 Individuals who have been charged or convicted criminally and have not obtained a Record Suspension may be prohibited from proceeding to a clinical or field placement.

 Students in Health, Wellness and Science programs who have been charged or convicted criminally and have not received a Record Suspension are prohibited from proceeding to a clinical or field placement.
+Students in other programs may be allowed to proceed.
 You should check your program outline for more information.
-For those programs affected, some jurisdictions require a long lead-time for processing.
-You should check with the program co-ordinator to ensure sufficient turnaround time.
+Some jurisdictions require a long lead-time for processing record checks.
+You should check with the program coordinator to ensure sufficient turnaround time.
 These checks are required prior to the placement start.

 You should also be aware that some professions and licencing boards have a criminal record check provision to ensure suitability for you to practice in the profession.
-Accordingly, it is recommended that if you have a criminal record, to contact the appropriate professional association or licencing agency prior to starting your college studies.
+Accordingly, it's recommended that if you have a criminal record, contact the appropriate professional association or licencing agency prior to starting your college studies.

 Many placement settings require that you provide evidence of having met certain medical requirements.
 These are typically associated with occupational health and safety practices, public health recommendations, and/or legislation (e.g., the Long-Term Care Homes Act) and prioritize health and safety of clients/patients, employees, students, etc. The college is obligated to hold you accountable to meet these requirements because of contractual obligations that are in place between the placement settings and the college.